-This church was previously dedicated to Sant Esteve, but in the 19th century was changed to honour Santa Susanna.
-It is mentioned in documentation in the 14th century and the bishop of Girona added it to the parish of Vidreres in 1448.
-Its architectural characteristics go back as far as the year 1000 with a rectangular-based nave and trapezoidal headstone in pre-Romanesque style.
-The covering is of Roman arches.
-On the north-facing side, the sacristy was added, and in the 19th century, a chapel dedicated to the Virgin of el Roser.
-On the south-facing side there was a cemetery which was in service until the end of the 20th century, when it was moved to Vidreres.
+This church was originally dedicated to Sant Esteve, but in the 19th century its dedication was changed to Santa Susanna.
+It is mentioned in documents from the 14th century, and in 1448 the Bishop of Girona annexed it to the parish of Vidreres.
+Its architectural features date back to around the year 1000 and include a rectangular nave and a trapezoidal chancel in the pre-Romanesque style.
+The roof is formed by semicircular arches.
+The sacristy was added on the north side, along with a chapel dedicated to the Virgin of the Roser in the 19th century.
+On the south side stood a cemetery that remained in use until the end of the 20th century, when it was relocated to Vidreres.

 Tel.
 972 850 025